skip-mev/connect/metrics.md

 #### `side_car_provider_last_updated_id`

 This metric represents the last recorded timestamp for a given price feed.
-The metric is indexed by the provider, market, and ticker.
+The metric is indexed by the provider and market.
 All prices are UNIX timestamped.
 For example, if we want to check the last recorded timestamp of the BTC-USD market from the Coinbase API, we can run the following query in Prometheus:

 ```promql
 side_car_provider_last_updated_id{provider="coinbase_api", id="btc/usd"}